 - A Flood Risk Assessment and Sustainable Urban Drainage Strategy will be required which will detail a comprehensive approach to the management of surface and ground water management on site to include, balancing ponds, swales and other sustainable drainage measures. - A Transport Assessment and Residential Travel Plan will be required to demonstrate safe access and egress from the site to ensure highway safety.
 In addition, the Transport Assessment will be required to demonstrate the traffic impact on the surrounding highway network together with proposals for sustainable transport linkages to bus routes, the pedestrian footway network and cycle routes to connect to existing and new networks.
-These dedicated pedestrian and cycle routes will connect to existing routes in the town but also provide links to the schools, open spaces, play areas, adjoining neighbourhoods, employment areas and the town centre.

-- A Landscape and Visual Impact Assessment will be required to demonstrate the potential effect and landscape impact on the Ouse Valley Landscape Character Area. - An Archaeological Assessment will be required to demonstrate that the proposed development will not have an impact on heritage assets and archaeological deposits. - An ecological assessment will be required to demonstrate that the proposed development not have an effect on ecology and biodiversity assets.
+These dedicated pedestrian and cycle routes will connect to existing routes in the town but also provide links to the schools, open spaces, play areas, adjoining neighbourhoods, employment areas and the town centre. - A Landscape and Visual Impact Assessment will be required to demonstrate the potential effect and landscape impact on the Ouse Valley Landscape Character Area. - Proposals must be informed by the findings of a program of archaeological investigation undertaken according to a written scheme of investigation as agreed by the council's archaeological adviser.
+Development proposals must demonstrate the archaeological remains of national importance will be remained preserved in situ.
+Loss of remains of less than national importance will only be considered acceptable where it is necessary to deliver public benefits that could not otherwise be delivered and that outweigh the value of the heritage assets lost.
+In such cases, it must be demonstrated that the layout and design of development has sought to minimise the loss of archaeological remains.
+Where it is felt that the merits of development justify the loss of archaeological remains that are identified as present, a suitable program of recording and publication of those remains will be required. - An ecological assessment will be required to demonstrate that the proposed development not have an effect on ecology and biodiversity assets.

-POLICY ONP5 - SAFEGUARDED SITE F

-The boundary of Site F will be as shown in the Proposals Map.

-Site F is a development site which is to be "safeguarded" as a part of a strategic reserve should Sites A, D and E not come forward for residential development and not deliver the required 300 dwellings within the Plan period up to 2031.

-POLICY ONP6 - INFILL SITES AND WINDFALL SITES
+POLICY ONP5 - INFILL SITES AND WINDFALL SITES